Kajabi vs Teachable vs Thinkific—truly a battle for the online educational ages.

 Plugins make the world of online learning go ‘round.
-With all-in-one sites, you’re not expected to need plugins, but… some plugins are really cool and offer certain values that LMS systems can’t always keep up with.
+With all-in-one sites, you’re not expected to need plugins, but… some plugins are really cool and offer certain values that LMS systems (Learning Management systems) can’t always keep up with.

 Thinkific doesn’t offer nearly as many third-party integrations as the other services.
 You can get access to Stripe, Zapier, and miniOrange though.
 However, Teachable actually hosts a list of different integrations, such as Zoom, ConvertKit, and Mailchimp on their site.

 Kajabi allows you to integrate with WordPress via a plugin and has a short list of integratable apps that you can use, falling somewhere in between the accessibility of Thinkific and Teachable.
 Overall, Teachable integrates apps that really matter and help boost your online education effectiveness, so they take the cake in this round.

 Modular learning is one of the best (and most common) ways that we learn.
 Part by part, videos, text, and images are displayed to help us understand a subject.

 Well, there are other teaching methods integrated into module-based learning as well.
 Thinkific lets you provide a voice over PowerPoint, which is a powerful tool in online teaching.